 To dye the fur I use a mixture of poster paints both green and yellow.
 It’s best to test the green first to see how it dries on a piece of paper as you might want to darken it first.

 The easiest way to apply the paint is with your hands wearing an old pair of washing up gloves.
-Really work it in to the fur, do the largest area you can for consistency.
+Really work it into the fur, do the largest area you can for consistency.

 If there is any clumping of the paint once dry, this can be brushed out with a scrubbing brush.

 I bought my teddy bear fur at the length I wanted it but it’s easily cut using men’s hair clippers.
-One you’re happy with the colour it’s a good idea to singe the fur using a blow torch – this should be done very quickly and with supervision if needed.
+Once you’re happy with the colour it’s a good idea to singe the fur using a blow torch – this should be done very quickly and with supervision if needed.

 To finish off, add various other scenics depending on the ground cover you wish to represent.”